-The students can, after applying for a programme's prior credit approval, take each individual programme component abroad.
+The students can, after applying for the programme's prior credit approval, take each individual subject element abroad.
 Upon approval of the prior credit approval, the programme element is considered completed if it is passed according to the rules of the programme.

 With prior credit approval for study abroad, students are required to document each approved and completed programme component when their exchange programme is completed.
-In connection with applying for prior credit approval, the students give permission that the Academy can obtain the necessary information after the student's completion.
+In connection with the application for prior credit approval, the students must give permission to the institution to obtain any required information after the completion of their studies.